StarCrusher96/Kerbal-Star-Systems-2/README.md

 ### 4. KSS2 General Settings file
    - Advise that you do not change any default settings unless you know what you are doing
-   - GravityFix = True/False : Lowers Black holes', neutron stars' gravity.
+   - GravityFix = True/False : Lowers Black holes', neutron stars' gravity. (will come in handy later)
    - GroundScatterDistance = x : Choose between 2 - 4 - 6 - 8 - 10 - 12 (groundscatters rendered over x distance in km)
    - RemoveLenseDirt = True/False : Removes lense dirt from all stars.
    - SunAsteroidBelts = True/False : Use this to add asteroidbelts around the Sun.